 COVID-19 — restrictions and closures that could impact fishing and hunting

-On January 14th, 2021 Ontario will enter into a second provincial emergency under the Emergency Management and Civil Protection Act (EMPCA) to curb the rising number of COVID-19 cases.
+UPDATE: On April 8, 2021, Ontario entered into a third provincial emergency under the Emergency Management and Civil Protection Act (EMPCA) to curb the rising number of COVID-19 cases.

-This lockdown is similar to the initial provincial emergency that was implemented in the spring; however, the government has not announced any no closures to Crown land or outdoor spaces as there was in the spring.
-The majority of parks and outdoor recreational areas remain open to the public for angling and hunting, unless closed by a Conservation Authority or municipality.
-We know that many of you continue to have questions related to the impact that COVID-19 has had and continues to have on your outdoors pursuits.
+This lockdown is similar to the previous provincial emergencies; the government has not announced any closures to Crown land or outdoor spaces.
+The majority of parks and outdoor recreational areas remain open to the public at this time for angling and hunting, unless closed by a Conservation Authority or municipality.
+We know that many of you continue to have questions related to the impact that COVID-19 has had and continues to have on your outdoor pursuits.
 The OFAH will continue to monitor this situation and communicate any significant changes to our membership.